arranf/arranf.github.io/docs/cv/README.md

 <WorkHistory-Block title="Tractable" subtitle="Team Lead (Equivalent EM 1)" years="May 2022-Present">

-I am responsible for the day-to-day operations of the Estimating North America team (7 engineers) and the delivery of three strategic product lines in the North American region including our fastest growing product, reporting into the Director of Engineering.
-I work closely with my counterpart in product management (Director of Product) and research & AI development to define the team's strategy; and with stakeholders in customer solutions and customer success to plan delivery, align on roadmap priorities, and work with Tractable's partners.
+I am responsible for the day-to-day operations of a team of seven and the delivery of three product lines in North America including Tractable's fastest growing product.
+I work closely with my counterparts in product management (Director of Product) and research & AI development to define the team's strategy and with stakeholders in go to market to align on the near term roadmap.

-11 engineers have directly reported to me during my tenure (4 currently), ranging from mid to staff level.
-I work with them to define their personal objectives, create opportunities for them to thrive within and outside the team, and give them feedback to support their growth.
-I also provide context from across the business, focus them towards our OKRs, support team ceremonies where necessary, and support them with sponsorship for cross-team engagements.
+During my tenure I've had 11 direct reports, from mid to staff level.
+I work with my reports to define their personal objectives, create opportunities for them to thrive, and give them regular feedback to support their growth.
+Day to day I also provide context from across the business, focus them towards our OKRs, support team ceremonies where necessary, and sponsor cross-team engagements.

-Within engineering, I work with senior management to define staffing needs, capacity planning, to align on the path to consolidating capabilities across the platform, and to support our hiring efforts.

-Outside of engineering, I run the company-wide employee led ESAT initiative (with sponsorship from Head of People) to improve the workplace.
+Within engineering, I work with senior management to define staffing needs, provide capacity planning, and to support our hiring efforts.
+Outside of engineering, I run the company-wide employee led ESAT initiative to improve the workplace.
 I am also working with the people team as part of a small team redefining Tractable's company values.

-I previously concurrently lead two platform oriented teams (8 engineers at senior and staff levels) with the mission to improve developer experience and deliver core services and capabilities for all product lines.
-In that role, I took on existing teams who needed to be realigned to be more focused on their users than their own preferences.
-I was able to reorient the teams toward their users, focus the teams on their users, and successfully lead an initiative to introduce a new auth platform into the company stack and support its adoption.
+I previously lead two platform oriented teams (8 engineers at senior plus) with the mandate to improve developer experience and deliver core services and capabilities for all product lines.
+In that role, I reduced unnecessary spend by £500k/pa and successfully defined and lead an initiative to introduce a cross product auth platform.

 </WorkHistory-Block>

 <WorkHistory-Block title="Tendable" subtitle="Tech Lead" years="June 2021-April 2022">

 I was responsible for re-architecture of the platform's backend infrastructure from a monolith Ruby on Rails application to a scalable a microservice based architecture.
-Supporting that work I built an ETL framework to support analytics on large volumes of data, championed a move to a strongly typed RPC framework to support collaboration between back and mobile teams, wrote several reusable service templates and libraries.
-During my time, I also fixed a major security vulnerability and wrote tools to obtain metrics .
+Supporting that work I built an ETL framework to support analytics on large volumes of data, championed a move to a strongly typed RPC framework to support collaboration between back and mobile teams, and defined several reusable service templates and libraries.

 In addition to my individual contributions, I took a lead on improving the way our team worked.
-I developed and introduced a completely new hiring pipeline for backend, full stack, and frontend developers with bias controls; lead a migration from Bitbucket to GitHub; migrated our CI from a devops lead platform to GitHub Actions to empower developers, and introduced structured documentation processes for developers.
+I developed and introduced a completely new hiring pipeline for backend, full stack, and frontend developers with bias controls; lead a migration from Bitbucket to GitHub; and migrated our CI from a devops lead platform to developer owned GitHub Actions.

 <!-- <WorkHistory-Skills :list="['Ruby', 'Rails', 'Resque', 'TypeScript', 'RPC', 'Postgres', 'Node.js', 'Redis', 'Microservices', 'ETL', 'Github Actions']" /> -->